-What is it?
+What is Hepatitis A?

 Hepatitis A can be spread by contaminated faeces.
 It is a risk for anyone who has oral-anal sex.
 This risk is increased if one partner has recently been to a developing country.

-Did you know…
+Did you know? …

-How can I get it?
+How can I catch it?

 There is evidence to suggest that the virus can be transmitted sexually, particularly in anal sex, as the virus is found in the faeces of infected people and can be passed on through contact with infected faeces.
 Contaminated food and water, eating from dirty cutlery or unclean salads, drug use (sharing needles) and person-to-person contact (sexual intercourse and skin contact) are the most likely ways for the virus to be passed on.

-How do I test for it?
+How can I test for Hepatitis A?

-Most people with the infection do not need specific treatment other than rest.
-They eventually make a full recovery in a few weeks.
-They should be immune from further Hepatitis A infections.
+Most people with the infection do not need specific treatment other than rest and eventually make a full recovery in a few weeks.
+Usually, they will then be immune from further Hepatitis A infections.
 However, it is still important that the infection is monitored to check whether chronic disease develops.

 You can choose to be vaccinated against Hepatitis A with Better2Know.
 The vaccination offers you excellent protection against the Hepatitis A virus.
-For more information see our vaccines page.
+For more information, see our vaccines page.